 |Admission Standards||Very High|

-Can I get into Providence College?
-The school has a 52% acceptance rate.
-Last year, 5,797 out of 11,251 applicants were admitted making Providence College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
+How hard is it to get into Providence and can I get accepted?
+The school has a 52% acceptance rate ranking it #3 in Rhode Island for lowest rate of acceptance.
+Last year, 5,797 out of 11,251 applicants were admitted making Providence a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 19 percent.
 Providence College typically accepts and attracts "B+" average high school students.
 Only 18% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|